MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 ---
 # about_Numeric_Literals

+## Short description
+This article describes the syntax and usage of numeric values in PowerShell.

+## Long description
 There are two kinds of numeric literals: integer and real.
 Both can have type and multiplier suffixes.